BERKELEY’s BEST ●Attractions

 ●Cal Student Store This is where to get your official U.C. tees and caps.

 ●Campanile In center of campus.
 Fee for elevator.
 Modeled after the slightly taller campanile in St. Marks Square in Venice, this campus landmark stands 307 feet tall--the equivalent of 30 stories.
+It is also known as Sather Tower.
 When classes are in session, 10-minute mini-concerts are hand-played on its 61-bell carillon three times each weekday at 7:50 a.m., noon, and 6 p.m.
 On Sundays, a 45-minute recital is performed at 2 p.m.--the perfect time to enjoy a picnic on the surrounding lawn.
 An elevator takes visitors up 200 feet to an observation platform for a 360-degree view of the area.
+See the falcons that nest atop the campanile.

 ●Campus Tour 2200 University Ave./Oxford St., Visitors Center, 101 University Hall.
 Free.
 This guided tour is a good way to get an overview of the campus.
 A self-guiding tour brochure is also available.